vault27/Foundation/paloalto.md

 - Slot configuration
 - For VMs: HYpervisor, number of CPU cores

+### HA states

+- Initial - A/P or A/A
+- Active - A/P
+- Passive - A/P
+- Active-Primary - A/A
+- Active-Secondary - A/A - A firewall in active-secondary state does not support DHCP relay
+- Tetntative - A/A - Failure, monitored object (a link or path), firewall leaves suspended or non-functional state
+- Non-Functional - A/P or A/A - Failure - In active/passive mode, all of the causes listed for Tentative state cause non-functional state
+- Suspended - A/P or A/A - manually disabled

 ### Links

 7 Links in total, all are configured in HA Communications section